Date of Degree

 Five common factors that were important to the model included: (a) fit of the product to the person, (b) the features of the product itself, (c) the time spent with the product, (d) the subjective questions, and (e) the objective pressure measurements.

 Openshaw, Scott David.
-"Predicting and quantifying seated comfort and discomfort using objective and subjective measures." doctoral dissertation, University of Iowa, 2011.
+"Predicting and quantifying seated comfort and discomfort using objective and subjective measures."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.